ChloeAEde/laser-wavelength-stab/README.md

 # laser-wavelength-stab
-Controls the Toptica DLC pro to make automatic changes to the voltage based off readings from the frequency of the laser.
-Allows user input of desired frequency.
-The program will run continuously until you manually stop it (uses multithreading to detect change from user input of new frequency value)
+Python file that keeps the Toptica laser at a constant frequency by changing the piezo voltages based on the frequency wanted by the user (avoiding drifts).
+The program will run continuously until you manually stop it (uses multithreading to detect change from user input of new frequency value based upon the read value on a HighFinesse wavelength meter)

 # Safety first
 You are going to be playing around with lasers so please be safe and take all precautions as you would do normally.